-- swapping out images to see if they can help with certain desired behaviors (more attention to Calls-To-Action buttons) or to convey more meaning to images on a screen
+- swapping out images to see if they can help with certain desired behaviours (more attention to Calls-To-Action buttons) or to convey more meaning to images on a screen

-- creating variations on copy on pricing page experiments
+- creating variations of the copy on pricing page experiments

-- creating variations on copy on onboarding page experiments
+- creating variations of the copy on onboarding page experiments

 - swapping out icons to see what iconography generates more engagement